jacebenson/jace.pro/content/post/2019-11-25-comparing-code-searches/index.md

 ![](ms-codesearch-1.png)

 This is in a scoped app so it can be removed entirely, has a nice UI.
-A satisfying progress bar, collapsable search results, and syntax highlighted results.
+A satisfying progress bar, collapsible search results, and syntax highlighted results.

 ## FetchCode by Brent Llewellyn